What is Lean Six Sigma Methodology?

 • Extra-Processing: Extra Processing of Over Processing means doing more than the customer’s requirements.

-The Eight Kinds of Wastes-Lean Six Sigma
+The Eight Kinds Of Wastes-Lean Six Sigma

 Lean Six Sigma Principles combine the methods of Lean and Six Sigma in order to improve the quality and efficiency of the process.